 Thursday 12 September, 16:00 – 18:00 BST

 By the end of the course, you should be able to:

-John Owen is an Associate Professor at the University of Nottingham, where he has taught structural analysis and design for 24 years.
-He has research interests in wind engineering and structural dynamics and has also done research on tubular structures and structural health monitoring.
+John Owen is Associate Professor at the University of Nottingham, where he has taught structural analysis and design since 1993.
+He has research interests in wind engineering and structural dynamics and has conducted research on tubular structures and structural health monitoring.
 John is a Fellow of the UK Wind Engineering Society, where he was also Chair from 2009-2012.

 Email - [email protected]

 This interactive online course will share current state-of-the-art frameworks for the adoption of resilience-based design in professional practice, demonstrating advantages compared to a traditional prescriptive design and providing examples of how they benefit the client.